craigsapp/ratioscore/doc/glissandos/index.md

 Glissandos are created by adding an `H` to the starting note of the glissando, and an `h` on the ending note.
 The maximum gliss interval is one octave above/below the starting note of the glissando.
-Glissandos larger than that will not be rendered correctly.
+Glissandos larger than that will not be rendered correctly due to General MIDI limitations for pitch-bend depth.

 {% include ratioscore.html id="glissando" %}
 <script type="application/x-ratioscore" id="glissando">